Katherine Rawls

 Katherine Louise Rawls (June 14, 1917 – April 8, 1982), also known by her married names Katherine Thompson and Katherine Green, was an American competition swimmer and diver.
 She was the United States national champion in multiple events during the 1930s.
+She was a 1932 Olympic silver medalist in 3-metre springboard diving and in the 1936 Olympics repeated as a silver medalist on the 3-meter board, while capturing a bronze medal as part of the 4x100 freestyle relay team.

 Swimming career

-Rawls was born in Nashville, Tennessee.
+Rawls was born in Nashville, Tennessee to William and Sadie Rawls on June 14, 1917.
 She learned to swim at the age of two, in Saint Augustine, Florida, and took up diving at the age of seven in Tampa, from a 25-foot (7.6m) platform.
-During her swimming career she was sometimes called Katy Rawls and nicknamed The Minnow.
-Her sisters Dorothy (later Mrs. Williams), and Evelyn (McKee), were also Florida state champion swimmers, and the siblings were known collectively as "Rawls' Diving Trio".
-Together with sister Peggy (Wedgworth) and brother Sonny, a champion diver, the children went to junior contests and exhibitions, as "Rawls' Water Babies".
+During her swimming career she was known as Katy and nicknamed The Minnow.
+Her sisters Dorothy (Williams), and Evelyn (McKee), were also Florida state champion swimmers, and the siblings were known collectively as the "Rawls' Diving Trio".
+Together with sister Peggy (Wedgworth) and brother Sonny, a champion diver, the Ralings siblings went to junior contests and exhibitions, as "Rawls' Water Babies".

+1931 U.S. Nationals

-Rawls caused a sensation at the 1931 U.S. National Championships aged just 14, when she beat star Eleanor Holm in the 300m individual medley in a new world record, and the next day beat champion Margaret Hoffman in the 220yds breaststroke.
+Rawls caused a sensation at the 1931 U.S. National Championships at just 14, when she defeated star Eleanor Holm in the 300m individual medley setting a new world record, and the next day defeated reigning champion Margaret Hoffman in the 220 yard breaststroke.

+1932 Olympics

 Rawls moved from Hollywood, Florida to Fort Lauderdale in 1932.
 She received sponsorship from Miami Beach to attend the trials for the 1932 Olympics, and was sometimes misidentified with that city.
-At the trials, she surprisingly failed to qualify in the 200m-meter breaststroke: told by her coach to conserve her strength and aim for the third and last qualifying spot, she narrowly finished fourth.
-After her loss, she rowed across to the springboard diving, where she surprisingly beat champion Georgia Coleman.
+At the trials, she unexpectedly failed to qualify in the 200m-meter breaststroke: told by her coach to conserve her strength and aim for the third and last qualifying spot, she narrowly finished fourth.
+After her loss, she rowed across to the springboard diving, where she impressively beat champion Georgia Coleman in the trials.
 She scratched from the high diving because of high winds.

-She finished second to Coleman at the Olympics.
+At the 1932 Olympics, Rawls competed in the 3 metre springboard diving event, and finished second to Georgia Coleman for the silver medal, losing to a rival she had recently beaten in the U.S. trials.

-Rawls beat Coleman again at the National championships that September: one of four victories, the maximum then possible at one meet.
+Rawls managed to beat Coleman at the National championships that September: one of four victories, the maximum then possible at one meet.
 She enjoyed sustained success thereafter, often competing in exhibition and carnival events, including a "swim decathlon" in 1934 before a crowd of 50,000, in which she won every event.
-By 1935, the New York Times made her favorite in seven of the nine events in the upcoming Nationals, depending on which she chose to compete in.
+By 1935, the New York Times considered her the favorite in seven of the nine events in the upcoming Nationals, depending on which she chose to compete in.
 Her best swimming events were the individual medley and the distance events, neither of which were Olympic events in the 1930s.
 (The medley used only three strokes: the butterfly stroke was not separated from the breaststroke until 1952.)